React Native Setup in Late 2021

 TypeScript

 Use TypeScript.
-Unfortunately TypeScript isn't a Facebook thing and the TypeScript template for React Native often seems to be slightly out of date.
-However as of Babel 7 it is pretty easy to adopt.
+Unfortunately, TypeScript isn't a Facebook thing, and the TypeScript template for React Native often seems to be slightly out of date.
+However, as of Babel 7, it is pretty easy to adopt.

 UI Libraries

-I personally like React Native Paper though with React Native's StyleSheet system it is relatively easy to create your own custom look and feel (as likely most larger projects will expect).
+I personally like React Native Paper, though with React Native's StyleSheet system, it is relatively easy to create your own custom look and feel (as most larger projects will likely expect).

 Expo vs React Native

-Expo combines many libraries, a build system and friendly developer tooling that makes it much easier to get started with React Native.
-If you have no or little native mobile experience and/or are building a smaller App it is probably a great choice.
+Expo combines many libraries, a build system, and friendly developer tooling that makes it much easier to get started with React Native.
+If you have no or little native mobile experience and/or are building a smaller app, it is probably a great choice.

 More Libraries

-Here are a few other libraries that might be useful
+Here are a few other libraries that might be useful:

 react-native-snap-carousel